Francoise Gilot was a friend of Matisse, a muse of Picasso, and an exciting and successful artist in her own right.

 Brocks is the subject of ‘Blue Eyes’.

-Confident, strong and independent; it makes for a perfect summary of its remarkable creator.
+Confident, strong and independent, it provides an artistic summary of its creator.